dariopullia/Deep-Learning/README.md

 # Deep Learning
-Full repository with exercises and final project
+Full repository for the Unimi Deep Learning course.

 ## 1-Introduction to Python